locka99/opcua/docs/README.md

 OpenSSL is used for this purpose although it would be nice to go to a pure Rust implementation assuming a crate delivers everything required.
 Most of the crypto+OpenSSL code is abstracted to make it easier to remove in the future.

-You are advised to read the OpenSSL [documentation](https://github.com/sfackler/rust-openssl) to set up your environment.
+You are advised to read setup and the Rust OpenSSL [documentation](https://github.com/sfackler/rust-openssl) to set up your environment.
+But basically you need binaries, headers and libs available for the Rust crate to compile against it.

 Note: It should be possible to build using MSVC and link to a OpenSSL binary lib but you should read the Rust OpenSSL docs for how to set up your paths properly.